Please first take a look at this programme's grant details. Still have any questions? Then there's a good chance they might be addressed in these FAQ:

 The grant can only cover costs for research, not for production.

-It is perfectly understandable to ask this.
-We get this question a lot…
+It is perfectly understandable to ask.
+We get this question a lot...

-We want to stress that you should start from a convincing project plan to conduct your investigation, and only then draft a realistic budget to fund that plan.
-The quality and realism of the budget you submit is one of the assessment criteria for the jury to grant your project.
-It is therefore NOT a good idea to inflate your budget.
+We want to stress that you should initially plan a convincing project proposal, assess the necessary tools and resources you will need to conduct your investigation, and only then draft a realistic budget to fund your project.
+Jury members will consider your project proposal if you submit a good quality and realistic budget plan.
+This is one of the criteria assessments the jury will look for in awarding you grant money.
+Therefore, it is NOT a good idea to inflate your budget.

 Applicants are usually informed about the jury decision around 40 days after the application deadline.

-In 2023 Journalismfund Europe's European Cross-border Grants programme is funded by 9 foundations:
+In 2024 Journalismfund Europe's European Cross-border Grants programme is funded by 2 foundations and the European Commission:

 Journalismfund Europe’s financial records are reviewed annually by an independent auditor.
 You can find all funding information and financial documents here.